Materials-Consortia/OPTIMADE/optimade.md

     The numbers represent the relative concentration of the corresponding chemical symbol in this species.
 The numbers SHOULD sum to one.
 Cases in which the numbers do not sum to one typically fall only in the following two categories:
-      * Numerical errors when representing float numbers in fixed precision.
-E.g. for two chemical symbols with concentration `1/3` and `2/3`, the concentration might look something like `[0.33333333333, 0.66666666666]`.
+      * Numerical errors when representing float numbers in fixed precision, e.g. for two chemical symbols with concentrations `1/3` and `2/3`, the concentration might look something like `[0.33333333333, 0.66666666666]`.
 If the client is aware that the sum is not one because of numerical precision, it can renormalize the values so that the sum is exactly one.
       * Experimental errors in the data present in the database.
 In this case, it is the